-To change a layout's properties, display the layout, then choose Layout Properties or choose Layout Properties from the Layout tab context menu.
+To change a layout's properties, display the layout, then choose Layout > Layout Properties or choose Layout Properties from the Layout tab context menu.
 The Layout Properties dialog box displays.
-You can use this dialog box to change a project's layout type, but you cannot change a layout to or from an App Studio layout type.
+You can use this dialog box to change a project's layout type, but you cannot change a layout to or from an App Studio or an eBooks layout type.
 (For more information, see A Guide to App Studio.)